|Home||About us||Commercial Photography||Print Gallery||Articles/reviews/blog|

 The Stylus Pro SP4900 is an 11 colour 17 inch printer from Epson.

-There are actually 12 different inks, since it comes with both matte and photo black inks installed, switching between them as needed.
+There are actually 10 different inks in use at any one time, since it comes with both matte and photo black inks installed, switching between them as needed.

 Keith Cooper has been looking at how it performs as a high quality photographic printer.